ct-clmsn/pyzmq-collectives/README.md

 a network in your processor through memory accesses.
 SPMD style can be used when writing multithreaded programs.

-In SPMD programming the cores are actually multicore processors and instead of communicating over memory accesses on your proessor, the communication occurs over a network.
-In academic terms the machine model or abstraction for this enviornment is called PRAM (parallel random access machine).
+The SPMD programming abstraction means processor cores communicate over a network versus memory accesses on your processor's internal interconnect.
+In academic terms, the machine model or abstraction for this enviornment is called PRAM (parallel random access machine).

 ## Why use this over Dask and friends?